Manuelbaun/entity_repository/entity_repository/README.md

   Map<Person, Address> _p2a;

-  /// The string method will print only the ids other other entity, to avoid circular calling of the to string method
+  /// Importent: The toString() method will only call the id on another entity
+  /// instead of calling the toString method of that entity.
+Otherwise it could
+  /// result in a circual toString calling loop, when two entities references each other
   @override
   String toString() =>
       '''Person(id: $id, name: $name, age: $age, address: ${address?.id}, friends: ${friends.map((e) => e.id)}), friends5: ${friends5.map((e) => e.id)}), a5sf: ${a5sf.map((key, value) => MapEntry(key, value.id))}, p2a: ${p2a.map((key, value) => MapEntry(key.id, value.id))})''';